 AMBAG's net pension liability is measured as the proportionate share of the net pension liability.
-The net pension liability is measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020 rolled forward to June 30, 2021 using standard updated procedures.
+The net pension liability is measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021 rolled forward to June 30, 2022 using standard updated procedures.
 AMBAG's proportion of the net pension liability was based on a projection of AMBAG's long-term share of contributions to the pension plans relative to the projected contributions of all participating employers, actuarially determined.
-AMBAG's proportionate share of the net pension liability as of June 30, 2020 and 2021 was as follows:
+AMBAG's proportionate share of the net pension liability as of June 30, 2021 and 2022 was as follows:

 Miscellaneous

-Proportion - June 30, 2020 0.051748%
+Proportion - June 30, 2021 0.057000 %

-Proportion - June 30, 2021 0.057000%
+Proportion - June 30, 2022 0.055014 %

-Change - Increase (Decrease) (0.005252%)
+Change - Increase (Decrease) (0.001986)%

+Pension Liabilities, Pension Expenses and Deferred Outflows/Inflows of Resources Related to Pensions (Continued)

-For the year ended June 30, 2022, AMBAG recognized pension expense of \$94,054.
-At June 30, 2022, AMBAG reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2023, AMBAG recognized pension expense of \$441,877.
+At June 30, 2023, AMBAG reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: